jjhbriggs/neurocaas_frontend/docs/source/apps/main/index.rst

 Main
 ====

-This is the django account app, which handles user and admin accounts and permissions.
+This is the django main app, which handles analyses.
 Access the documentation for the important elements of this app below:

 .. toctree::
    :maxdepth: 3